tigerfarm/work/book/README-NewMac.md

 When I went through the computer initial setup, I called my computer: dave.

+I have an Apple connector unit that has a USB, HDMI, and Apple connector.
+Item description from Amazon.com:
+USB C to HDMI Adapter USB Type C Adapter Multiport AV Converter with 4K HDMI Output USB C Port & USD3.0 Fasting Charging Port Compatible for MacBook Pro MacBook Air 2019/2018 iPad Pro 2019.

+I use a USB hub to connect devices.

 M1 Air doesn't have fan.
 I love the quiet.
 If the CPU heats up too much, it throttles itself to keep cool.
 It runs warm to the touch.
 I haven't noticed any slow down.
 I watched a comparison video between an M1 Air and a MacBook Pro.
 The M1 won most tests, only slightly loosing one.

+It's suppose to have great battery life.
+I've left it plugged in, so haven't tested this feature.

 I found out that Mac M1 is unable to run Android Studio emulators.
 The workaround is test on actual hardware.
 My Hello World app runs fine on my phone.